 The idea that any form of electromagnetic signal would be used as a form of communications is one that we are used to from our everyday lives.
 A major issue occurs when we extend this to long range communications where long range is measured in units of the distance between stars or galaxies.
 Here the time of flight (years to millions or billions of years) becomes a major point of discussion.
 We are used to communications being "full duplex" namely that "send and receive" or "speak and listen" happen with a delay that is very short compared to our lifetime.
 Even in our solar system the communication are "half duplex" in that we transmit and then must wait a significant period of time to receive a response.
 The idea that civilizations that are widely spaced would communicate in "real time" with each other with any form of electromagnetic signal thus seems highly illogical.
-As we do not have any faster way of communications (no Tachyons yet) we have a philosophical and scientific quandary as to why distant civilization would in fact use any form of "light speed" communications system except as a beacon or as a "one way" streaming of information, much like television - ie non interactive.
+As we do not have any faster way of communications (no Tachyons yet) we have a philosophical and scientific quandary as to why distant civilization would in fact use any form of "light speed" communications system except as a beacon or as a one way streaming of information, much like television - ie non interactive.

-Beaming vs Communications - A more logical scenario seems to be one where civilizations search for other civilization by "beaming" out their existence and (possibly) waiting for a response over long periods of time.
+Beaming vs Communications - A more logical scenario seems to be one where civilizations search for other civilization by "beaming" out their existence and waiting for a response over long periods of time.
 In essence that is what the entire SETI effort has been focused on, except we generally simply listen.
 Thus the idea that we will "listen in" on the communication between civilizations seems unlikely whereas the idea of civilization that pro actively broadcast their existence, such as a firefly does, seems more logical.
-An alternative (logical) scenario is that we will detect the beam from a civilization that uses power beaming for utilitarian purposes such as propulsion.
-This would require a chance detection of either an errant beam or "spillover".
 However in all of this "logic" is very much an anthropomorphic construct.